Molded IR Aspheric Lenses

 - Black Diamond Substrate Provides Stable Operation up to 130 °C

-Spherical aberration often prevents a spherical lens from achieving diffraction-limited performance.
-The surfaces of an aspheric lens are corrected for spherical aberration, thereby providing a robust single element solution for many applications, such as collimating the output of a fiber or laser diode, coupling light into a fiber, spatial filtering, or imaging light onto a detector.
+Spherical aberration often prevents a spherical lens from achieving diffraction-limited design.
+The surfaces of an aspheric lens are designed to minimize spherical aberration, thereby providing a robust single element solution for many applications, such as collimating the output of a fiber or laser diode, coupling light into a fiber, spatial filtering, or imaging light onto a detector.
 In particular, our IR aspheric lenses are ideal for collimating light from mid-wavelength infrared (MWIR) and long-wavelength infrared (LWIR) sources, including Quantum Cascade Lasers (QCLs).

 |Refractive Index||2.630 at 2.5 µma|